• Skip to main content

 Sample B-STAR Answer

 Note: Your answer should be more detailed.
-If you’d like to see more in-depth examples, check out our Civil Service guide!
+If you’d like to see more example answers, check out our Civil Service guide.

 Why This Answer Works